ofarrag9/WorkoutFormCounter/README.md

 Have you ever been unsure of whether you are doing a workout correctly or not.
 This summer, I was new to working out, and I was not sure if the form of my workouts were correct or not.
 That is why I created the Workout Form Counter App, which is a mobile application designed to monitor and enhance your workout sessions through real-time exercise detection and feedback.
 Leveraging advanced machine learning models with React Native, this app provides a seamless and interactive experience to help you maintain correct form and consistency in your exercises.

 ## Demo
-This is how it looks when the app is running and you are working out: [Demo Image](/App/Squat.png) [Demo Video](https://youtube.com/shorts/7zjq3uaAV1k?feature=share)
+This is how it looks when the app is running and you are working out: [Demo Video](https://youtube.com/shorts/7zjq3uaAV1k?feature=share)

 ## Features
 - **Real-Time Exercise Detection**: Utilizes your device's camera to detect exercises and monitor your form.